Leadwerks/Documentation/CPP/Camera_SetMsaa.md

 ## Remarks

 Not all hardware supports 32x antialiasing.
-In practice, 0, 2, and 4 are the only values you will need, as higher values will cause much slower performance.
+For real-time applications, 0, 2, and 4 are the only values you will need, as higher values will cause much slower performance.